skvanhoose/FileDownload-Microservice/README.md

 - This microservice allows the user to send a JSON-formatted string and receive either a CSV or Excel file to download to their local files

 ## Description
-- This microservice utilizes FastAPI as a communication endpoint and uses StringIO to read and write data in memory, allowing it to support large data sets.
+- This microservice utilizes FastAPI as a communication endpoint and uses StringIO (CSV) or BytesIO (Excel) to read and write data in memory, allowing it to support large data sets.
 The service accepts sanitized JSON data and returns the data in either CSV or Excel format.
 The microservice has implemented the appropriate CORS headers, making it easy to incorporate into a new project.

 ## Contributors
 - Sarah Van Hoose